AdobeDocs/campaign-standard.en/help/audiences/using/confirming-subscription-to-a-service.md

     >[NOTE]
     >
-    >You must fill in this field to enable reconciliation with the service.
+    >You must fill in this field to enable reconciliation with the transactional message.

 1. In the **[!UICONTROL Confirmation messages]** section, select **[!UICONTROL Custom message]**: this mode allows you to reference a specific confirmation message for profiles subscribing to your service.
 1. Select the **[!UICONTROL Custom subscription event configuration]** associated with the transactional message that you created.